Basics of Trophy Management

 Nutrition is best managed through proper habitat management, habitat enhancements, and animal densities; this concept is called “density dependence.”
 Higher densities mean fewer resources (food, space, etc.) for each individual, which in turn results in less productivity, whether productivity is defined as young produced, size of individuals, or antler development.
 That means overall herd size must be controlled, which is not easy for free-ranging operations in states like New Mexico where no female harvest is permitted for species such as mule deer.
-This is especially problematic because low mortality rates result in an advanced age structure, which can also limit the overall productivity of herds, and thus economic returns, because fecundity of females declines with age (Figure 4; Bender, 2008).
+This is especially problematic because low mortality rates result in an older population age structure, which can limit the overall productivity of herds, and thus economic returns, because fecundity of females declines with age (Figure 5; Bender, 2008; Bender and Hoenes, 2018).
 Keeping female densities low can increase habitat quality for males as well as overall productivity of herds.
 The same is true for males; selective harvesting of younger males increases resources available for older males.

-Figure 4.
-Pregnancy and number of fetuses per pregnant doe both decline with age of doe mule deer in southern New Mexico.
+Figure 5.
+Pregnancy, fawn survival, and number of fawns eventually recruited per doe decline with age of doe mule deer in southern New Mexico (Bender and Hoenes, 2018).
+The reproductive senescence seen in older does (age 7 and older) is underestimated in this data because the sample contained few does older than age 10.
 Mule deer does can live more than 15 years, so the majority of does in unharvested populations show decreased reproductive potential.

 Late April through September is the critical time for antler growth (the March–June period is similarly critical for adult survival and production of juveniles), and is the period to supplement if desired.
-Note that there is no need to feed all year unless trying to artificially increase carrying capacity of the operation; however, this practice is NOT recommended because wild ungulates will preferentially use green feed as palatability increases, leading to overuse of natural forage.
-However, if feeding later or throughout the year, managers should decrease protein and increase energy as animals look to build up body fat later in the year, not muscle mass.
+Note that there is no need to feed all year unless you are trying to artificially increase carrying capacity of the operation; however, this practice is NOT recommended because wild ungulates will preferentially use green feed as palatability increases, leading to overuse of natural forage.
+However, if feeding later or throughout the year, managers should decrease protein and increase energy as animals look to build up body fat later in the year, not muscle mass, and the metabolic use of protein for energy in ruminants is energetically inefficient.
 Continuing a high-protein supplement past September has little effect on males, but makes it more difficult for females to recover condition during and after weaning.
 It can, however, dramatically improve juvenile growth and survival.
-Finally, remember to either introduce animals to the supplement slowly in late winter or provide it in lesser amounts throughout the year to allow digestive physiology to adjust to the supplement.
+Last, remember to either introduce animals to the supplement slowly in late winter or provide it in lesser amounts throughout the year to allow digestive physiology to adjust to the supplement.

 However, these results are not invariant.
 Work with free-ranging white-tailed deer in Texas found no relationship between antler quality as yearlings and mature deer (Koerth and Kroll, 2008).
 In a penned study at Texas A&M, a superior sire produced 4 spikes and 4 yearling offspring with 4 to 11 points despite identical high-quality diets (Brown, 1990).
-Similarly, research in Mississippi found that environment had a much greater effect on antler development of yearlings than did the sire, and also found low heritability of antler characteristics (Lukefahr and Jacobson, 1998).
+Similarly, research in Mississippi found that environment had a much greater effect on antler development of yearlings than did the sire, as well as low heritability of antler characteristics (Lukefahr and Jacobson, 1998).
+Work on free-ranging red deer also showed low to moderate heritability of antler mass (Kruuk et al., 2002).
 Further complicating this, males receive half of their genetic propensity for antlers from their mother, for which genetic potential is frequently unknown.

 I have also noticed that highly selective breeding operations often produce superior antler development in younger animals, but this early advantage is lost by the time individuals reach their age of maximum antler development.
 These observations are partially influenced by nutritional status as well as age, because most intensive breeding programs keep individuals at high density, limiting their nutrition as well as elevating social stress.
-Further, many of the superior individuals are harvested at younger ages because of their antler development (e.g., shot as a 350-inch bull at age 5, 2 to 3 years before peak).
+Further, many of the superior individuals get harvested at younger ages because of their antler development (e.g., shot as a 350-inch bull at age 4–5, 3 to 4 years before peak).

 Along with inconsistent results on early antler expression, there is also the potential for unintended deleterious effects when breeding for superior genetics.
 In several cases, I have noticed that bucks and bulls from intensive breeding programs showed smaller body sizes, and, as noted above, there is a positive correlation between body mass and antler mass.
-Similarly, use of SHC can potentially negatively affect the genetic stock as well.
-Because of the apparent heritability of antler characteristics and the predictability of future antler quality based on yearling development, SHCs selecting bucks with 3 or more antler points can potentially remove the superior bucks from a herd by harvesting yearlings that show branched antlers in areas where yearlings are able to maximize their antler potential (i.e., areas of high habitat quality, fenced operations, etc.) (Harmel, 1982; Strickland et al., 2001).
+Similarly, use of SHC may potentially negatively affect the genetic stock as well, although this is debated (e.g., Heffelfinger, 2017).
+For example, if heritability of antler characteristics is at least moderate and future antler quality can be predicted based on yearling development, SHCs selecting bucks with 3 or more antler points can potentially remove the superior bucks from a herd by harvesting yearlings that show branched antlers in areas where yearlings are able to maximize their antler potential (i.e., areas of high habitat quality, fenced operations, etc.) (Harmel, 1982; Strickland et al., 2001).

 Bubenik, G.A., and A.B.
 Bubenik (Eds.).
 1990.
 Horns, pronghorns, and antlers.
 New York: Springer-Verlag.